nhoening/StoSim/doc/tut/remote.rst

     ~/Documents/nicessa/trunk/examples/subexp nic$ nicessa . --results --plots
     ********************************************************************************
     [Nicessa] getting results ...
-    [Nicessa] This may take a while, depending on your experiment.
+    [Nicessa] This may take a while, depending on your simulation.
 I'll tell you when I got everything from a host.
     [Nicessa] copying data from ssh.cwi.nl ...  done.
     [Nicessa] copying data from nicolashoening.de ...  done.
     _ [Nicessa] Got all results.